Monday, January 15, 2018 | Germany – Bavaria, Nuremberg | Petra

 YOU ARE ON THE INSIDE TRACK IF YOU CAN READ

 By the way we discovered an new possibility to turn our rides on annoying corrugated gravel tracks into a joyful trip.
-I read Win and me the novel Hummeldumm by Tommy Jaud.
-A tour group of nine Germans suffer a 14 days round trip through Namibia together with their Namibian tour guide Bahee.
+I read to Win and myself from the book Hummeldumm by Tommy Jaud.
+In it, a nine-person tour group from Germany suffers a fourteen-day round trip through Namibia with their Namibian guide Bahee.
 There is a lot to laugh about due to the fact that many locations and situations of the inhomogeneous group sound very familiar to us.

 It takes us some hours of reading to survive the 200 kilometres on pad C 14 from Rostock Ritz Lodge, where we join our own invitation for New Year’s Eve dinner, to Swakopmund.
 It’s a very scenic route, no doubt.
 The pity is that we missed to buy a permit at Sesriem which allows us to camp off the C14 at Namib-Naukluft Park on one of the nature camps or to take a look at Kuiseb Canyon.